k-ballard/Tempest-Strike-Calculator/README.md

-This is v 0.1 of a Tempest Strike Calculator for ARPG Last Epoch.
-This will attempt to calculate proc chances and damage for a Tempest Strike hit.
+This is a Tempest Strike Calculator for ARPG Last Epoch.
+This will attempt to calculate proc chances of multiple effects that can be triggered when performing a Tempest Strike hit.